Vernsz/ParkBookingSystem/README.md

 # ParkBookingSystem
-Our Project for Mobile Computing
+Switch branch to master for the source code.